inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 few years ago; their propaganda is very effective.
 -- Victor Belenko, MiG-25 fighter pilot who fected in 1976 "Defense Electronics", Vol 20, No. 6, pg.
 100
-If a person (a) is poorly, (b) receives treatment intend to make him better, and (c) gets better, then no power of reasoning known to medical science can convince him that it may not have been the treatment that restored his health.
+If a person (a) is poorly, (b) receives treatment intend to  him better, and (c) gets better, then no power of reasoning known to medical science can convince him that it may not have been the treatment that restored his health.
 		-- Sir Peter Medawar, "The Art of the Soluble"